-CBSE Board Exam 2020: How to utilise additional 15 minute reading time in exams?
+CBSE Board Exam 2021: How to utilise additional 15 minute reading time?
 Know important tricks here

-As students of CBSE Class 10th and Class 12th are preparing hard to appear in the CBSE Board Exams 2020, they are seeking last minute tips and tricks to pass the board exams.
-However, generally students miss to strategise on time management during the examination.
-So, here we are discussing how students can manage their time in the best way in the examination hall by utilising the additional 15 minute reading time which is provided before the exam begins.
+As students of CBSE Class 10th and Class 12th are preparing hard for their upcoming CBSE Board Exams 2021, they are seeking last minute tips and tricks to pass the board exams.
+However, generally, students miss to strategise on time management during the examination.
+So, here we are discussing how students can manage their time in the best way in the examination hall by utilising the additional 15 minute reading time which is provided before they start writing their exam.

 Q. How should I utilize the additional 15 minutes time to read the question papers in my Board Exams?